usds/us-forms-system/docs/building-a-form/about-the-schema-and-uischema-objects.md

       };
     },

-    // Use this when you have an array field that should not be pulled out of the page its
+    // By default, array fields that are displayed on a single page in a form, such as
+    // information for multiple dependents, are displayed as separate pages or sections on
-    // in and shown separately on the review page.
+    // the review screen.
+To keep the information in a single section on a review page, set
+    // this property.
     keepInPageOnReview: true
   }
 }